School started last week, as you know. Buster is now a Junior in High School, preparing for SAT’s and thinking about colleges.

 “Did you point out to him that women are the majority of students in Law and Medical Schools?”
 I asked him.

 “Are they?”
 He laughed.
-“I know that female students who do well academically are cheered on the way we cheer on a two-year-old when she does something like, you know, singing her ABC’s.
+“I know that female students who do well in class are cheered on the way we cheer on a two-year-old when she does something like, you know, singing her ABC’s.
 ‘Hooray!
 Hooray for Emily!
 You go, girl!’
 It’s creepy. ”

 “Condescending, too,” I agreed.
 “I wouldn’t like to be treated that way were I still in school.
 What did the teacher say when the girls agreed with you.”